PyO3/pyo3/guide/src/async-await.md

 # }
 ```

-*Python awaitables instantiated with this method can only be awaited in *asyncio* context.
-Other Python async runtime may be supported in the future.*

 ## `Send + 'static` constraint

 Resulting future of an `async fn` decorated by `#[pyfunction]` must be `Send + 'static` to be embedded in a Python object.